Skip to contents

 select

 Outcome columns to include.
-If regex = FALSE, use tidyselect syntax or a character vector of column names (default: dplyr::everything()).
+If regex = FALSE, use tidyselect syntax or a character vector of column names (default: tidyselect::everything()).
 If regex = TRUE, provide a regular expression pattern (character string).

 by

 A single predictor column.
 Accepts an unquoted column name or a single character column name.
-The predictor can be numeric, logical, character, or factor.
+The predictor can be:

 exclude